-The residents in all of the 117 US residency programs in ophthalmology, accredited by the Accreditation Council for Graduate Medical Education (ACGME), currently take the OKAP examination.
+The residents in all US residency programs in ophthalmology, accredited by the Accreditation Council for Graduate Medical Education (ACGME), currently take the OKAP examination.
 In addition, the residents in several Canadian ophthalmology programs and American Osteopathic ophthalmology programs also take the OKAP exam.